atlas604/behavioral-cloning/writeup_report.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous model
 * model.h5 containing a trained convolution neural network
+* video.mp4 python generated video of the simulator

 A video of the car driving successfully on track 1 in autonomous mode is provided in the link above.